[ Updated Feb. 10, 2019, to bring this current with media today.]

 RAIDs are categorized into “levels,” which describe a combination of speed, redundancy, and price.

 NOTE: “Redundancy” is defined as the ability to recover data in the event one, or more, hard drives dies.
 This won’t protect you if you erase a file.

 NOTE: Drobo is a special case.
 In general, all RAIDS must use drives of the same size and speed.
 As well, all drives need to be installed at the time you first power up the system.
-Drobo, on the other hand, has invented a new technology which allows you to add drives, or mix and match drives of different sizes, even after you’ve put the RAID into operation.
-While Drobo does not provide the fastest RAIDs, this flexibility can be a huge benefit.
+Drobo, on the other hand, has invented a technology which allows you to add drives, or mix and match drives of different sizes, even after you’ve put the RAID into operation.
+While Drobo does not provide the fastest RAIDs, this flexibility can be a significant benefit.